Help! My LogTag says it hit -40°

 - Once your data appears on the screen, take out your LogTag from the reader immediately and re-connect it to the probe – ensuring the probe is securely inserted into the LogTag’s brass attachment point.

-By following these steps, your LogTag is only away from the fridge for, ideally, 30 seconds.
-This will minimise the -40°C readings appearing on your reports.
+Your LogTag should only be away from the fridge for, ideally, 30 seconds.
+This will minimize the -40°C readings appearing on your reports.

 If this -40°C consistently appears on your reports and you know your LogTag is not being left out from the probe, then it could mean you have an issue with either the probe or Logger.